meteor/meteor/packages/standard-minifier-js/README.md

 safari10:       true
 ```

-It should also be noted that by default terser will make only one pass while compressing the source code,
+It should also be noted that by default terser will make only one pass while compressing the source code.
-but additional passes could be configured to increase compression of the output during a production build.